BlossomMods/BlossomHomes/README.md

 `defaultHome`: String - name of the default home
 `startHomes`: int - default max homes
 `dimensionBlacklist`: String[] - a list of dimension ids (like `minecraft:the_end`) in which a player can't set a home `useBlacklistAsWhitelist`: boolean - invert blacklist to function as a whitelist
+`fallbackToPlayerSpawnPoint`: boolean - use player spawn point if no default home set

 ## Commands & their permissions